 I hope that this sort of revisitation and questioning of their ideas is what all the finalists go through, changing what doesn't work and improving their designs with increased knowledge, so that we get the best possible design.
 I wish the best for the finalists and the jury.
 I hope that the final design is one that works for the families and all the citizens of the world who will visit.

-royleban AT groupthink DOT com
+roy AT royleban DOT com

 various dates in 2003